 All too often, hinges, doorknobs, drawer pulls, and other vintage hardware are caked with ugly layers of paint.
 But you can bring them back to life without a single toxic chemical – just throw them in your crock pot.

 Homeowners love the warmth, comfort and quiet of carpeted floors.
 Unfortunately, traditional carpets can contain nasty chemicals like VOCs (volatile organic compounds), and their resource-intensive manufacturing process can be extremely wasteful.
-FLOR aims to change all that, offering high-performance flooring with an emphasis on sustainability all the way from its design to disposal.
+FLOR carpet tiles aim to change all that, offering high-performance flooring with an emphasis on sustainability all the way from its design to disposal.

 Traditional demolition can be extremely wasteful, so we’re a huge fan of deconstruction to preserve reusable materials.
 Massachusetts-based EcoBuilding Bargains is a unique business that cuts construction waste and saves money for customers, by offering both deconstruction services and a retail outlet for all those reclaimed building materials.